atom/teletype/README.md

 1. Enter `teletype` in the search box and press <kbd>Enter</kbd>
 1. Click the "Install" button that appears

+## Hacking

+This package is powered by three main components:

+- [teletype-server](https://github.com/atom/teletype-server).
+The server-side application that facilitates peer discovery.
+- [teletype-crdt](https://github.com/atom/teletype-crdt).
+The string-wise sequence CRDT that enables peer-to-peer collaborative editing.
+- [teletype-client](https://github.com/atom/teletype-client).
+The editor-agnostic library that manages the interaction with other clients.
 ## TODO

 - [ ] Document setup process for local development